aws/aws-cdk-rfcs/text/0374-jsii-modular.md

-Separating the mono-repository into multiple repositories will help ensure we maintain backwards compatibility between individual packages, and reduce the risk of creating codependent packages (different repositories need to be released independenlty, so dependencies can only flow in an asyclic manner).
+Separating the mono-repository into multiple repositories will help ensure we maintain backwards compatibility between individual packages, and reduce the risk of creating co-dependent packages (different repositories need to be released independently, so dependencies can only flow in an acyclic manner).
 This will also make it easier for new contributors to approach *jsii*, as they will be able to focus strictly on one package, instead of having the entire constellation in their working set.